goofball222/unifi/README.md

 **ALWAYS MAKE A VERIFIED BACKUP OF DATA BEFORE INSTALLING UPDATES.**
 **Export a `.unf` from the web interface and/or stop the current container and create a backup or copy of the data volume.**
 **Database rollback from newer to older versions of UniFi and/or Mongo isn't always possible.**
-**The container applications, internal structure, and data can change drastically between versions.**
+**The container is under active development and applications, internal structure, and data can change drastically.**

 ---